Devnum14/3d-Portfolio-react-tailwind/README.md

-For you to the code just type in the terminal
+For you to run the code just type in the terminal

  npm run dev